Hybrid Meta-learners for Estimating Heterogeneous Treatment Effects: Meta-Learners for Estimating Heterogeneous Treatment Effects

 Once the pseudo-outcomes are constructed, the CATE is estimated via empirical risk minimization:

-where $\ell$ is a loss function (e.g., squared loss) and $\mathcal{R}(\theta)$ is a regularization term applied directly to the CATE function.
-The general framework described above captures various meta-learners in previous literature,
+where $\ell$ is a loss function and $\mathcal{R}(\theta)$ is a regularization applied directly to the CATE function.
+The general framework described above captures various methods in literature, including the X-learner, the Inverse propensity weighted (IPW) learner and the Doubly-robust (DR) learner (Table \ref{table:1}).
+When the propensity score is known, the IPW and DR pseudo-outcomes satisfy (\ref{direct:learner}) exactly.
+The regularization strategy underlying direct meta-learners differs fundamentally from that of indirect learners: rather than independently regularizing the PO models, direct learners apply training and regularization directly to the CATE function.